Our many performers are listed alphabetically by surname. Click on the links below to jump to a letter.

 Mich Maughan trained at the Poor School, London.
 Her breakout role was Marie in Open House at the Edinburgh Festival.
 Other roles include the lead in Aunt Dan and Lemon at the Mill Studio, Guildford, the Duchess of Berwick from Lady Windermere's Fan and Beatrice in Much Ado About Nothing at the Workhouse Theatre, Kings Cross as well as a role in TV sitcom Meet the Adebanjos.

-Mich is excited to be back on stage after a 10 year hiatus with Upstage in Peter Shaw’s double bill.
+Mich returned to the stage after a 10 year hiatus in Peter Shaw’s hilarious Parent/Teacher.

 Karen McGregor